tomdee/calico-docker-prototype/README.md

 # Calico docker prototype
 This prototype demonstrates Calico running in a docker environment.
+If you do try using it, let me know how you get on by email (or just add a comment to the wiki).

+Peter White (`peter.white@metaswitch.com`)

 ## What the prototype covers
 The prototype is a demonstration / proof of concept of several things.